About

 Stealth Shaper: Reflectivity Optimization as Surface Stylization

-Optimizing the reflection while preserving the original geometry.
+Optimizing reflectivity, while preserving the original geometry.

 Project Website